S2.2.1

 |---|---|---|---|---|

-The structural features that favour electrophilic substitution are the electron-rich delocalized π system above and below the plane of the ring, plus the stability gained when aromatic delocalization is restored after substitution.
-Benzene attracts electrophiles, but it resists reactions that permanently remove its delocalized ring.
+The structural features that favour electrophilic substitution are the electron-rich delocalized system above and below the plane of the ring, and the stability gained when aromatic delocalization is restored after substitution.
+Benzene therefore attracts electrophiles, but resists reactions that permanently remove its delocalized ring.

 An expanded octet is a valence-shell arrangement where the central atom has more than eight electrons around it in a Lewis formula.
 For this syllabus, focus on species with five or six electron domains around the central atom.

 Five electron domains produce a trigonal bipyramidal electron domain geometry.
-The positions are not all the same: equatorial positions lie in the triangular plane, while axial positions sit above and below that plane.
-Lone pairs usually take equatorial positions, as this minimizes 90° repulsions.
+There are two kinds of position: equatorial positions, which lie in the triangular plane, and axial positions, which sit above and below that plane.
+Lone pairs prefer equatorial positions because this minimizes repulsions.

 | Domains | Bonding domains | Lone pairs | Molecular geometry | Approximate angles |